WangLabCSU/bregr/README.md

   method = "coxph",
   run_parallel = 3
 )
-#> Warning: running in parallel is not recommended for small number of focal terms
+#> Warning: running in parallel is typically not recommended for small number (<100) of focal terms
 #> exponentiate estimates of model(s) constructed from coxph method at default
 ```